-1. When (date) was your gang policy/regulations approved by your board of education?
+When (date) was your gang policy/regulations approved by your board of education?
 September 15, 2011.

-2. Have your gang policy/regulations been updated?
+Have your gang policy/regulations been updated?
 If so, please provide date and brief summary of changes.
+Not since implemented in 2011

 Not since implemented in 2011.